structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 The Views tab allows you to configure views for each type. {{"topic:View", shortDescription}} Structr provides the following four default views.

 #### public
 The public view is the default view for REST responses when no view is specified in the request.
-By default, it contains only the attributes id, type, and name, but you can extend or modify it as needed.
+By default, it contains only the attributes `id`, `type`, and `name`, but you can extend or modify it as needed.

 #### custom
 The custom view is automatically managed and contains all attributes of the type and its base classes or traits that you have added manually.

 #### all
 The all view is automatically managed by Structr and contains all attributes of the type and its base classes or traits.
-You cannot modify this view, and it displays only one level of properties while restricting the output of nested objects to id, type, and name.
+You cannot modify this view, and it displays only one level of properties while restricting the output of nested objects to `id`, `type`, and `name` to prevent recursion.
 The all view is intended for internal use and diagnostic purposes such as checking object completeness, and its use should generally be avoided in production applications.

 #### ui
 The ui view is an internal view used by the Structr Admin interface and cannot be modified.
-Like the all view, it displays only one level of properties and restricts the output of nested objects to id, type, and name.
+Like the all view, it displays only one level of properties and restricts the output of nested objects to `id`, `type`, and `name`.

 #### Custom Views
 You can create additional views beyond these default views and populate them with any attributes you need.
 Custom views allow you to tailor the REST output to specific use cases, such as creating a minimal view for list endpoints or a detailed view for single-object requests.
 You can access each view as its own endpoint by appending the view name to the REST URL of a type.